dkout/6.013/initial-proposal.md

 - can we detect breathing? heartbeat?
 - can we control angle?

+Our group will use RADAR to measure the Doppler shift in a reflected RF signal.
+With the reflected RF signal we will use this information to characterize the speed and range of an object.
+In the experiment we will go one step further to see if we can detect breathing and heartbeat in a person.

 # metal detector / stud finder

 - what materials can we penetrate?
 - how small metal can we detect?

+aeua

 # transmit information